ajarbyurns/srt-transcriber-support/README.md

 ## 💬 Frequently Asked Questions

 **Q: What audio formats are supported?**
-A: The app currently works with recorded speech via the built-in mic or audio files supported by iOS (.m4a, .wav, etc.).
+A: The app currently works with recorded speech via the built-in mic.

 **Q: Can I transcribe songs or music?**
 A: At the moment, the app is optimized for speech only.
 Music transcription is not yet supported.